Jacobi Polynomials, Bernstein-type Inequalities and Dispersion Estimates for the Discrete Laguerre Operator: The evolution group

 \section{The evolution group $\E^{-\I tH_\alpha}$}

 In this and the following sections we look at the one-dimensional discrete Schr\"odinger equation

 associated with the Laguerre operator $H_\alpha$ defined in the previous section.
-We begin by establishing a connection between the discrete Laguerre operators and Jacobi polynomials, which follows from the fact that the Laplace transform of a product of two Laguerre polynomials is expressed by means of Jacobi polynomials.
+We begin by establishing a connection between the discrete Laguerre operators and Jacobi polynomials, which follows from the fact that the Laplace transform of a product of two Laguerre polynomials is expressed by means of a terminating Gauss hypergeometric series.